 Fewer Medicare prescription drug plans are offered with enhanced options:

-South Carolina residents will find that fewer Part D plans will offer enhanced prescription drug coverage options with 11 enhanced Part D plans in 2017 as compared to 14 in 2016.
+Missouri residents will find that fewer Part D plans will offer enhanced prescription drug coverage options with 12 enhanced Part D plans in 2017 as compared to 14 in 2016.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2017, fewer South Carolina Part D plans will offer prescription drug coverage with a $0 initial deductible (8 plans in 2017 as compared to 10 plans in 2016).
+For example, in 2017, the same number of Missouri Part D plans will offer prescription drug coverage with a $0 initial deductible (9 plans in both 2017 and 2016).

-Low-Income Subsidy recipients in South Carolina will have more Medicare Part D plans that qualify for the $0 monthly premium:
+Low-Income Subsidy recipients in Missouri will have the same number of Medicare Part D plans that qualify for the $0 monthly premium:

-South Carolina Medicare beneficiaries who qualify for full "Extra Help" will find that more Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
-In 2016, 4 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 6 Part D plans in 2017.
+Missouri Medicare beneficiaries who qualify for full "Extra Help" will find no change in the number of Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
+In 2016, 4 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy and this number (4 Part D plans) does not change for 2017.

 Please note, if you received "Extra Help" in 2016 and your plan does not qualify for the $0 premium in 2017, you may be automatically moved to a new Part D plan that does qualify for the $0 premium.
 If this occurs, please check to be sure that your prescriptions are covered on your new plan.
 If your prescriptions are not covered, you can switch to a plan that will cover your medications.